 However you may go into homesteading with a business plan in mind, and make it work from the start.
 You may plan to produce canned foods, fresh meat, eggs, vegetables and sell to the community or to local restaurants.

 Others prefer to keep their day job- some will negotiate to work remotely or part-time, then gradually use their skills locally.
 This keeps some cash flow coming in while you get set up.

 Perhaps you are great at carpentry, blacksmithing, marketing, writing your novel or starting a blog?

 Homesteading aims to reduce your costs drastically as you become more and more self-reliant.
 You will notice reductions in your grocery bills, your gas bill, your energy bills and so on.

 But of course there is no denying that there are some set up costs in the beginning which may take a year or so to reap the benefits.
 There is a lot to learn so make sure you take your time and have some contingency plans -just in case you have a bad crop season or a disease afflicts your animals one year.

 If you have recently started homesteading, comment below about the greatest challenge you have found so far.

 And of course, do not wait to start homesteading- Take one small step forward and start today!

-As always check in with the current land we have available to purchase with generous owner finance terms
+As always, check in with the current land we have available to purchase- all at great prices, some are fantastic cash deals and some have generous owner finance terms available.